Achive.php cyber crime Archives - The Cyber Shark

 Mr Shah

-According to Mr Amit Shah, on February 11, 2025, the government developed a strategy to deploy Artificial Intelligence tools to identify and close “mule accounts” before they are used to launder money through cybercrime.
-Speaking at a meeting of the Parliamentary meeting for MHA on “Cyber Security and Cyber Crime,” Mr Shah stresses how India’s digital infrastructure has grown quickly, increasing technological risks.
+According to Mr Shah, on February 11, 2025, the government developed a strategy to deploy Artificial Intelligence tools to identify and close “mule accounts” before they are used to launder money through cybercrime.
+Mr Shah Speaking at a meeting of the Parliamentary meeting for MHA on “Cyber Security and Cyber Crime,” Mr Shah stresses how India’s digital infrastructure has grown quickly, increasing technological risks.
 He underlined that combating cyber fraud requires an all-encompassing strategy that incorporates software, services, and user awareness.
 Under the leadership of Prime Minister Narendra Modi The federal minister said that it’s cybersecurity framework, under Prime Minister Narendra Modi’s leadership, through some initiatives, the federal minister said. various initiatives According to Mr Shah, cybercrime is a “borderless” and “formless” danger that crosses national borders.
 He stresses the crucial role of important organizations like the Ministry of Electronics and IT in collaborating with ministries like banking and telecom to combat cyber threats.
 He asked committee members to spread the word about the I4C hotline number 1930, which provides financial fraud prevention services, including banning illegal transactions.
 To stop their misuse before they start operating, Shah also emphasized attempts to employ artificial intelligence to identify mule accounts in collaboration with the Reserve Bank of India and other institutions.
 He reaffirmed the government’s pledge to use Prime Minister Modi’s “STOP-THINK-TAKE ACTION” campaign to increase public awareness of cyber threats.
 The home minister gave important data on cybersecurity efforts, pointing out that 1.43 lakh FIRs had been filed on the I4C portal, which has over 19 crore subscribers.
 For national security grounds, 3,266 internet URLs and 805 apps have been prohibited following the I4C’s recommendations.
 To combat cyber fraud, 399 banks and financial intermediaries have also teamed up, identifying nearly 19 lakh mule accounts and stopping suspicious transactions totalling ₹2,038 crore.
-Shah also described the government’s commitment to cybercrime forensics, noting that 33 states and union territories now have Cyber Crime Forensic Training Labs.
+Mr Shah also described the government’s commitment to cybercrime forensics, noting that 33 states and union territories now have Cyber Crime Forensic Training Labs.
 More than 1 lakh police personnel have signed up for training on the “CyTrain” platform, and its Massive Open Online Course (MOOC) program has produced 78,000 diplomas.

 Cybercrime in Hyderabad: Police Dismantle Nationwide Fraud Network